Skip to main content

 4. LEAF VACUUM: Use a leaf vacuum to collect and bag leaves efficiently.

-5. LAWN DEBRIS REMOVAL If your local waste management services offer lawn debris collection, take advantage of it.
+5. LAWN DEBRIS REMOVAL: If your local waste management services offer lawn debris collection, take advantage of it.

 Overall, it’s important to manage leaves on your grass to maintain a healthy and thriving lawn during the fall and beyond.
 But if you do receive our services please do make sure to have your leaves removed prior to your scheduled service!